dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

 The `DOLT_DIFF_SUMMARY()` table function is a summary of what tables changed and how between any two commits in the database.
-Only changed tables will be listed in the result, along with the diff type ('added', 'dropped', 'modified') and whether there are data and schema changes.
+Only changed tables will be listed in the result, along with the diff type ('added', 'dropped', 'modified', 'renamed') and whether there are data and schema changes.

 `DOLT_DIFF_SUMMARY()` works like [CLI `dolt diff --summary` command](../../cli.md#dolt-diff), but two commits are required to use the `DOLT_DIFF_SUMMARY()` table function and the table